Data Breach Insurance in New York

 What is personally identifiable information?

-The New York State Information Security Breach and Notification Act defines private information as knowing a specific individual's:
+The New York State Information Security Breach and Notification Act [PDF] defines private information as knowing a specific individual's:

 • Social Security number